centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 * To download this tool, check out our releases at [ISPAPI-Downloads](https://github.com/hexonet/ispapicli/releases).
 The tool is available as portable executable version.

 * Also installable from PyPi (Coming Soon).

+# Contributing

+Please read our [Contributing guide lines](https://github.com/hexonet/ispapicli/blob/master/CONTRIBUTING.md) first.

+## Requirements

+* Installed requirements.txt

+We suggest to use [Visual Studio Code](https://code.visualstudio.com/), but if you prefer any other IDE / Editor, it is fine.
+We also suggest using a [Virtual Environment](https://docs.python.org/3/tutorial/venv.html) to start working on the tool.

+## Pull Request (PR) Procedure
+Mark your PR as `Work in Progress` if you're still working on things.
+This can be achieved by prefixing your PR title with `WIP`.

+Procedure:

+* fork our project and create a new branch
+* clone it and check this branch out
+* apply your desired changes / extensions
+* commit and push it to remote.
+Please follow [these format rules](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+We suggest to use [commitizen](https://github.com/commitizen/cz-cli/blob/master/README.md).
+* squash your commits as far as it makes sense
+* open a pull request (PR) - check results of Travis CI.
+There are possibly Code issues you can correct.

+**We care then about the rest.** - no need to worry about things like building current release and versioning.